jestjs/jest/docs/Configuration.md

 Default: `["/node_modules/", "\\.pnp\\.[^\\\/]+$"]`

 An array of regexp pattern strings that are matched against all source file paths before transformation.
-If the file path matches any of the patterns, it will not be transformed.
+If the file path matches **any** of the patterns, it will not be transformed.

+Patterns that overlap with each other may result in a file not being transformed unexpectedly.
+For example:

+`["/node_modules/(?!foo|bar)", ".*/bar/"]`

+The first matches any `node_modules` folders except for `node_modules/foo` and `node_modules/bar`, but the second one matches any with `bar` in the path.
+In this case, `node_modules/bar` will not be transformed.

 These pattern strings match against the full path.
 Use the `<rootDir>` string token to include the path to your project's root directory to prevent it from accidentally ignoring all of your files in different environments that may have different root directories.